Locally normal subgroups of totally disconnected groups. Part I: General theory: Quasi-centralisers and their stability properties

-We shall mostly be interested in the case that $H$ is compact.
-The following shows that, in that case, C-stability could have equivalently been defined to mean that $\QC_G(H\CC_G(H))$ is discrete and torsion-free.
+We shall mostly be interested in the case that $H$ is contained in a subgroup commensurate with $U$.
+The following shows that, in that case, C-stability could have equivalently been defined to mean that $\QC_V(H\CC_G(H)) = 1$ for some finite index subgroup $V$ of $U$.
+In the \tdlc case, this is equivalent to requiring that $\QC_G(H\CC_G(H))$ be discrete.